2020 Namibian local and regional elections

 Local and regional elections were held in Namibia on 25 November 2020 to elect new local and regional councils.
 The previous round of elections was held in 2015 and won by the ruling SWAPO party.

 Electoral system

-Elections for regional councils are held using the first-past-the-post electoral system.
+Elections for Namibia's regional councils are held using the first-past-the-post electoral system.
 Voters in each constituency elect one councillor to represent them on their regional council.
 Local authority councillors are elected by a system of proportional representation.
 Local authority candidate lists have affirmative action requirements for women.

 Election process

 Although Namibia has 1.35 million registered voters, only about 370,000 have voter cards that specify their area of residence, a requirement to elect local and regional councillors.
 A supplementary voter registration, also for citizens that have turned 18 and those who have relocated, was conducted between 7 and 15 September 2020, and yielded 188,000 registrations.

 In April 2020, the Electoral Commission of Namibia announced that the national lockdown on account of the COVID-19 pandemic in the country would not affect the election date.
 The elections were conducted using paper ballots after the Supreme Court of Namibia ruled in February 2020 that without a paper trail, usage of electronic voting machines (EVMs) in elections contravened the Electoral Act of 2014.